 US Forest Service Road #319 (Therriault Lakes Road) to the Weasel Cabin is closed.

 USFS Road #114 to Polebridge remains open until Aug.
 22 when the road will be closed due to road construction unrelated to the fire.

-The Weasel Fire was sparked by lightning on July 30.
+There are 9 people assigned to the Weasel Fire which was sparked by lightning on July 30.